 Internship partners vary from year to year, course to course, and from city to city.
 Students are introduced to their options upon arrival.

-In some of our cities, students are expected to use the great public transport system to get to their companies, while in others, they’ll make use of Uber.
+Students are expected to make use of the great public transport system to get to their companies, unless otherwise stated.